Travel Guide: Things to do in Rockport + Gloucester, Massachusetts

 Stroll down the Gloucester Harbor Walk.

 Gloucester’s village is not quite as picturesque as Rockport, but it’s still worth a visit!
+The vibe here was less touristy high end than Bearskin Neck and a little more eccentric.
 Definitely have a peek in Floating Lotus and Menage Gallery for some unique finds!

 Annoyingly, I think parking fees might have been where all of my money went on this trip!
 The beach parking was pretty expensive.
 I paid $20 at Half Moon Beach and $35 at Wingaersheek Beach!
 If you’re with a group and spending all day, it isn’t so bad, but I was just there with 1 person.
 We were trying to see as much as possible during the weekend so ended up getting hit with both of these fees.